-During yesterday's Livestream from their annual marketing summit, which was renamed “Google Marketing Next” for 2017, Google announced several new advertising features, initiatives, and integrations.
+During today’s Livestream from their annual marketing summit, which was renamed “Google Marketing Next” for 2017, Google announced several new advertising features, initiatives, and integrations.
 Google executives discussed several expected topics, including audience targeting/segmentation, measurement, and the full rollout of the new AdWords interface many marketers have already had the opportunity to try.

 However, from iProspect’s perspective, this morning’s most exciting announcements weren’t focused on new features.
 The real game-changing news is that Google is breaking down barriers between their own products, enabling similar functionality across multiple tools and platforms.
 Today’s empowered customers already move seamlessly between devices, touchpoints, and brand interactions; and this alignment of features will allow marketers to create customer experiences that mirror their behavior.
 Moving forward, marketers will be able to plan and execute in a more seamless, holistic fashion across digital channels and offline touchpoints within the Google ecosystem.